BRDG Project

 Interested parties can contact Brett Matarazzo at [email protected] and he will connect them to the building owner or representative.

-Thank you and we will keep you posted about any activities that we pop-up while still here and the closing party!
+Thank you and we will keep you posted about any activities that we pop-up!

 Brett Matarazzo, Michael Dowling and Michael Vacchiano